 Each of these cards offers a unique set of earning opportunities and benefits.
 One important limitation is Chase’s unofficial 5/24 rule.
 This rule states that Chase might not approve you for a new credit card if you have opened five or more credit cards from any card issuer in the past 24 months.
 So, while it’s possible to hold two Freedom cards at once, this rule might affect your ability to do so.

-You can’t qualify for the Chase Freedom because it’s no longer available.
-However, the Chase Freedom Unlimited is one of the best cash back credit cards you can get, thanks to its simple rewards structure, common bonus categories, and high base earning rate.
+If you’re looking to switch from the Chase Freedom to another card, the Chase Freedom Unlimited is a good choice because it’s one of the best cash back credit cards you can get, thanks to its simple rewards structure, common bonus categories, and high base earning rate.

 If you’re leaning more toward a card similar to the Chase Freedom, consider the Freedom Flex.
 This card has significant similarities to the Chase Freedom, including offering quarterly rotating rewards categories and intro APR.